cloudsandboxes/DigitalNomadSky/README.md

 # Nomadsky Digital Sovereignty

 ## Stay Digitally Sovereign.
-Move Your Server Workloads Anywhere You Want.
+Move Your Server Workloads to Anywhere.

-Take full control over where your applications run — in any cloud or infrastructure.
+Take full control over where your applications run in any cloud or infrastructure.
 No vendor lock-in.
 No friction.
 Complete oversight of location, costs, and compliance — from Azure to ZeroCloud and everything in between.
 Check our demo, [here](https://htmlpreview.github.io/?https://github.com/cloudsandboxes/nomadsky/blob/main/code/nomadsky-engine/UI/interface.html)

 ### Key Benefits